 What are the key parts of an internal marketing calendar?

-Visibility.
-Everyone involved should be able to see your marketing calendar (but they don’t all need permission to make changes).
-Transparency keeps everyone on the same page with deadlines, project timelines and publishing dates.
+Visibility | Everyone involved should be able to see your marketing calendar (but don’t all need permission to make changes).
+Transparency keeps everyone on the same page with deadlines, project timelines and publishing dates. |

-Collaboration.
-Marketing calendars should allow team members to make comments on items in the calendar, so they can add updates or questions.
-This helps keep communication in one place and keeps everyone informed.
+Collaboration | Marketing calendars allow team members to comment on items so they can add updates or questions.
+Keep communication in one place so everyone is informed. |

-Milestones.
-Marketing calendars should allow you to break up projects into smaller goals.
-Milestones make processes and next steps clear and keep every contributor on track.
+Milestones | Marketing calendars allow you to break up projects into smaller goals.
+Milestones make processes and next steps clear and keep every contributor on track. |

-Deadlines.
-Marketing calendars should allow marketing managers to set deadlines and publishing dates.
-This helps marketing team members ensure campaigns are launched on time.
+Deadlines | Marketing calendars allow marketing managers to set deadlines and publishing dates to ensure campaigns launch on time. |

-Functionality.
-The marketing calendar design should be simple enough for your team to easily see what tasks they’ve got coming up.
-If they need to wade through complicated blocks of information, there’s a greater chance they’ll miss something.
+Functionality | The marketing calendar design should be simple enough for your team to see what tasks they’ve got coming up.
+If they need to wade through complicated blocks of information, there’s a greater chance they’ll miss something. |

 5 steps for creating an internal marketing calendar